ministryofjustice/record-a-goose-sighting/README.md

 # Recording a goose sighting
-This website is primarily a training tool, to help people get into the basics of accessibility testing.
+This is a fictional service, to help you record any sightings of geese (geese are awesome).
+It's using the [GOV.UK Design system](https://design-system.service.gov.uk/), which are WCAG 2.1 AA compliant, and benefits from hundreds of hours of work and testing.
+However, even if you're using a Design System, stuff can still go wrong...

+There are places where the Design System is misused, misimplemented or misunderstood.
+These issues range across code, design and content - because accessibility issues can be introduced by all of these disciplines.
+As such, anyone is welcome to have a go and use this as an exercise!

 ## How to use this
-I've filled it with around 15 accessibility issues, and the task is to find as many as you can in ~20 minutes.
+The task is to find as many of the accessibility issues in this site as you can in ~20 minutes.

-There is a worksheet, and there is also a list of answers - but give it the full 20 minutes before you look at the answers first, if you're working through this alone!
+There is a [worksheet](/worksheet.md), and there is also a list of [answers](answers.md) - but give it the full 20 minutes before you look at the answers first, if you're working through this alone!

 ## What testing tools to use
 I would recommend working through the site in the following order: